Music of Punjab: Global Punjabi music industry

 Diaspora music has been spread back to India through media, including radio, cassettes and the TV channels MTV and ETC Panjabi.
 The 2000s Diaspora music was a reflection of the evolution that took place in Punjabi music in the 1990s.
 Artists began to develop and build upon the styles and foundations that were previously established as popular and successful musical styles abroad.

 With the mixture of styles of both Punjabi and Western culture, there became a fusion in both the music and the identity formation of those living abroad.
 Because samples of famous Hindi and Punjabi music have been included in the club scene, youth are able to “inculcate an Indian identity.”
 Youth of the Diaspora can use these fusions to help establish their hybrid identities.
 These identities could include urban American culture or British culture alongside Indian culture.
 While this new identity has been created by the Diaspora youth the same ideas of identity do not hold for older generations, causing divides between the two.

 The artists of this time period and the music they produced had a large effect on the popularity and transformation of Punjabi music into a type of genre that became an enjoyable and popular component of nightlife for South Asians.
 Dr. Zeus for example produced club-friendly instrumentals and collaborated with established Punjabi artists to take the fusion sound to a higher and more sophisticated level.
 His song “Kangna” reflects a fusion between club, hip-hop, and Punjabi musical styles.
 While Punjabi MC became famous in the late 1990s for his hit “Mundian tho Bachke Rahin,” he has continued to produce music that reflects a similar style and is extremely popular with the first and second generation South Asian population.
-These styles continue to progress into the present decade.

-By 2016, Punjabi music grew by 80% over two to three years in Canada, where Punjabi folk hop artists, such as Jaz Dhami, credit Prime Minister Justin Trudeau for his contribution for "promoting Indian culture and Punjabi music ... leader who understands the importance of Punjabi music in his country's music space."
+By 2016, touring musicians claimed that Punjabi music grew by 60 to 80% over the last two to three years in Canada, where Punjabi folk hop artists, such as Jaz Dhami, credit Prime Minister Justin Trudeau for his contribution for "promoting Indian culture and Punjabi music ... leader who understands the importance of Punjabi music in his country's music space."